sandrarcr/Corallium_rubrum_RNAseq_local_adaptation/README.md

 ## README

-Repository for Corallium rubrum coding - beginner.
-Remember to add the little icon for super fancy legal rights :)
+Repository for Corallium rubrum coding.
+I still need to add the little icon for super fancy legal rights :)